surbhi18/personal-website/content/publication/efficiently-learning-adversarially-robust-halfspaces-with-noise/index.md

   necessary and sufficient conditions on the adversarial perturbation sets under which halfspaces are efficiently robustly learnable.
-In the presence of random label noise, we give a simple computationally efficient algorithm for this problem with respect to any ℓp-perturbation.""
+In the presence of random label noise, we give a simple computationally efficient algorithm for this problem with respect to any ℓp-perturbation."
 draft: false
 featured: false
 url_pdf: https://arxiv.org/abs/2005.07652.pdf